magratheazaphod/FREDA_python/README.md

 -RDA_hovmoller_intensity_construct.ipynb: Arranges all observations of rainband intensity in useful 3-dimensional format - arranged by day of year, latitude and a record direction in case there are multiple occurrences.
 Saves output as RDA_int_hov.nc

+-RDA_intensity_bootstrap.ipynb: bootstrapping script that figures out p-value associated with changes in intensity between decades.
+Value for each day of the year and latitude.

 -RDA_intensity_climo.ipynb: Sweet script that figures out mean intensity of rainbands at a given latitude and day of the year by aggregating every event within an n-day and m-degree of latitude range.

+-RDA_intensity_diff.ipynb: Basically an abandoned first try at finding the significance of changes in intensity between decades.

 -RDA_precip_china_type: Takes 57 years of China rainfall and finds latitude-mean rainfall for each day, latitude and year.
 Most recent version masks out Taiwan since physics of rainfall there distinct from what's going on on mainland.
 Saved as Pchina_type_notaiwan.nc